ArnaudBannier/SpacePixels/README.md

 Space Pixels is a Shoot'Em Up game developed in C. The code available in this directory corresponds to the basecode of the mid-year project for the first year at ESIEA in 2024-2025.

+## Demo

+The project in this repository corresponds to basecode only.
+A demonstration of what can be done is available in the demo folder.
+The executable is compiled to run under Windows.

 ## Building

 ### Building for Visual Studio (Windows)